Anime Review: Attack on Titan (Season 1)

-Attack on Titan takes place in an alternate reality where, at one point in human history, mysterious giant humanoid creatures called Titans appeared as a predator of and great threat to mankind.
+Attack on Titan takes place in an alternate reality.
+At one point in human history, mysterious giant humanoid creatures called Titans appeared as a great threat to mankind.
 Humanity fled the Titans from all previous areas of the world to live in a walled city, where the Titans would be kept out so that humans could survive.
 There were three circular walls, and in the innermost walls were the nobles and a king.
 But the walls are constantly being threatened by Titan attack.
-When one Titan taller than the outer wall shows up and wreaks major destruction, it's a dark day for humanity.
-But out of that day are born some new heroes who might become the key to saving humanity's future.
+When one Titan taller than the outer wall shows up and causes major destruction, it's a dark day for humanity.
+But out of that day are born some new heroes, who might become the key to saving humanity's future.

-The only problem I have with it is that the manga contains so much more, and that the show's "ending" is really just the end of a fight, but not anything that can truly be called a conclusion.
+But, the manga contains so much more, and the season's ending is really just the end of a fight, but it isn't that satisfying of a conclusion.
 Very little is also shown of how politics works in those inner walls, and if there are secret plots within the walls, which I'm sure there are.
-The show gets you to like the characters and care about what happens to them, and it gets you to ask questions about the world they're in, but these questions are left unanswered.
-Although, I hear that it's getting a second season soon, so I can't wait to see if it contains what I hope it will.
+The show gets you to like the characters and care about what happens to them, and it gets you to ask questions about the world they're in, but these questions are left unanswered, at least by the end of season one.

 Attack on Titan is a must-see show, especially for fans of the shounen, horror, action, fantasy, and adventure genres.
 It's a dark show, taking place in a bleak world, but the main character's struggle within that world to save humanity is quite inspiring.
-The show's ending, however, leaves a lot to be desired.
+The season finale, however, leaves a lot to be desired.
 As it continues, you will see more politics, but she show's middle seems to struggle to find its way, as I will talk about in my review of the second season.
 A lot of stuff that is introduced won't get resolved, and a lot of initial points of interest in the show's world-building won't be mentioned again for quite some time.
 Due to this, I would probably recommend the manga over the anime.